Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

 \subsection{Two-phase reversed single vortex}

-The reversed single vortex case serves as a fundamental benchmark for evaluating the ability of phase-field PINNs to capture interface evolution governed by the CH equation (Eq. \eqref{eq: CH}), where the NS equations are not considered.
+A reversed single vortex case is used to evaluate the performance of DPINN in resolving interface dynamics governed by the CH equation (Eq. \ref{eq: CH}).
 The velocity field is given by the stream function:

-where the rotational period $T_0=2$.
-The circle is stretched by the given flow field, reaches maximum deformation at $t=T_0/2$, and reverses to its initial position and shape at $t=T_0$, maintaining a constant area in the whole process.
-The velocities in the $x$ and $y$ directions are defined as $u(x,y,t)=\partial \Psi/ \partial y$ and $v(x,y,t)=-\partial \Psi/ \partial x$, respectively.
-The spatial domain is $\Omega = [0,1]\times[0,1]$, discretized with 200 uniformly distributed grid points in each spatial direction, and the temporal domain is $T = [0,1]$, uniformly discretized with 100 time steps and corresponding to half of the oscillation period, and periodic boundary conditions are applied in both $x$ and $y$ directions.
-Initially, a circular interface is centered at $(x_c, y_c)=(0.5,0.75)$ with a radius $r_c=0.15$.
-The initial phase-field distribution is defined as $\phi=-1$ inside the circle (air phase) and $\phi=1$ outside (water phase), as given by:
+where the rotational period $\mathcal{T}_0=2$ s.
+The initial circular interface is stretched by the given flow field, reaches maximum deformation at $t=\mathcal{T}_0/2$, and reverses to its initial position and shape at $t=\mathcal{T}_0$, maintaining a constant area in the whole process.
+The velocities in the $x$- and $y$-directions are defined as $u(x,y,t)=\partial \Psi/ \partial y$ and $v(x,y,t)=-\partial \Psi/ \partial x$, respectively.
+The spatial domain $\Omega = [0,1]$ m$\times$ $[0,1]$ m is discretized with 200 uniform grid points in each spatial direction, while the temporal domain $\mathcal{T} = [0,1]$ s is treated as a single temporal subdomain $M=1$ covering half the oscillation period with 100 uniform time steps, with periodic boundary conditions applied in both $x$- and $y$-directions.
+Initially, a circular interface is centered at $(x_0, y_0)=(0.5,0.75)$ with a radius $r_0=0.15$ m.
+The initial phase-field distribution is defined as $\phi=-1$ inside the circle (air phase) and $\phi=1$ outside (water phase):

-In this case, the network architecture comprises a Fourier embedding with 64 learnable frequencies, a discontinuity-aware adaptive residual block containing 3 discontinuity-aware layers (128 neurons each), and a learnable artificial-viscosity coefficient, and it outputs the phase field $\phi$.
+In this case, the network architecture comprises a Fourier embedding with 64 learnable frequencies, $N=1$ discontinuity-aware adaptive residual block (containing 3 discontinuity-aware layers with 128 neurons each), a learnable artificial-viscosity coefficient, and a linear output layer with a single node corresponding to the phase-field $\phi$.
 Training is performed for 20000 iterations using the AdamW optimizer under a OneCycleLR schedule, where the learning rate rises from $10^{-5}$ during a 10\% warm-up to a peak of $10^{-3}$ and then decays back to $10^{-5}$, on a Hygon G86 7285 with 32 GB of memory.